koba-jon/pytorch_cpp/README.md

 $ cd ..
 ~~~

-### 2. Data Input/Output
+### 2. Data Input System
-There are transform, dataset and dataloader for data input/output in this repository.<br>
+There are transform, dataset and dataloader for data input in this repository.<br>
-We can add new function to the source code below.<br>
-It corresponds to the following source code in the directory.
+It corresponds to the following source code in the directory, and we can add new function to the source code below.
 - transforms.cpp
 - transforms.hpp
 - datasets.cpp